Built to Withstand the Elements: A Guide to a Truly Durable Farm Shed

 The frame is the skeleton of your shed.
 Its strength determines everything.

-• Engineering Matters: The design of the frame – the size of the columns (uprights), rafters (beams), and bracing – must be certified for your specific region’s wind rating.
-A reputable shed company will provide engineering certification to give you peace of mind.
+• Engineering Matters: The size of the columns (uprights), rafters (beams), purlins, and bracing must be calculated and certified for your site’s conditions, including wind region and terrain.
+A reputable shed company will supply engineering certification aligned with the National Construction Code (NCC) requirements—learn more about the NCC here: Australian Building Codes Board – NCC.

 2. The Skin: Selecting Cladding that Lasts